fusiondirectory/fusiondirectory-user-manual/source/plugins/autofs/configuration.rst

 Configuration
 =============

-Starting from version 1.0.5, all the FD configuration about the plugin is stored inside the ldap, in configs branch.

 If you need to modify something, you can access to FD configuration of the plugin by the 'Configuration' icon or entry in the 'Addons' section of the main page of FD GUI: